siddhartha-komodo/slate/source/includes/_015-creating-asset-chains.md

 More info can be found in the debug.log of the chain found at:

-(Mac & GNU/Linux) `~/.komodo/HELLOWORLD/debug.log`
+(Mac & GNU/Linux)

+`~/.komodo/HELLOWORLD/debug.log`

+(Windows)

-(Windows) `%appdata%\komodo\HELLOWORLD\debug.log`
+`%appdata%\komodo\HELLOWORLD\debug.log`

 ## Querying the Asset Chain

 Using the `komodo-cli` software, which is included in any default installation of `./komodod`, you can now execute many RPC calls and other commands on your new asset chain.
-This enables you to perform transactions, create and execute smart contracts, store data in KV storage, create cross-chain compatible contracts, conduct atomic swaps, etc.
+This enables you to perform transactions, create and execute smart contracts, store data in KV storage, etc.

 Since the Komodo software began as a fork of Zcash and BTC, essentially all commands that are available on these two upstream blockchains are also available on your new asset chain.

 Furthermore, a key purpose of the Komodo blockchain is to create features and functions that facilitate and enhance your development experience.
-Information regarding these many enhancements is available throughout this API documentation.
+Information regarding these many enhancements is available throughout this documentation.

 In addition, since you are building on a Komodo-based blockchain, you have easy access to our multi-coin wallet, [Agama](https://komodoplatform.com/komodo-wallets/#desktopsection), our atomic-swap powered decentralized exchange, [BarterDEX](#komodo-39-s-native-dex-barterdex), our decentralized-ICO software (coming soon), and our future upgrades.